Your monthly mortgage payment is split up and goes towards different items.

 Rate Search: Check Current Mortgage Rates

-Loan principal is the balance of a loan.
-When you make your monthly payment it’s applied to the interest first, if you have an escrow account it is funded second, and the remaining amount is applied towards the principal balance of the loan.
+The loan principal, or principal balance, is the total amount a borrower owes to the lender of a loan.
+When you make your monthly payment, it’s applied to the interest first, if you have an escrow account, it is funded second, and the remaining amount is applied towards the loan’s principal balance.

 Each mortgage payment you make will reduce the principal balance meaning more of your payment will be applied to the loan balance.